-We have been successful in increasing the numbers of some native species, including dragonflies, butterflies, and even hornbills.
-More can be done to reintroduce selected native species into our environment, and extend biodiversity further into the urban landscape.
-We believe urban living can be enriched by having daily close encounters with nature.
+We have been successful in increasing the numbers of some native species, including dragonflies, butterflies, hornbills and otters.
+We are committed to continue to reintroduce selected native species into our environment, and extend biodiversity further into the urban landscape to enrich our living environment.

 5) Strengthening capacities in animal and plant health, animal welfare and management

 Through the Animal and Veterinary Service, NParks works closely with partners in the veterinary and animal sectors to strengthen capacities and enhance competencies in animal and plant health, animal welfare and management.

 6) Enhancing competencies of our landscape and horticulture, veterinary and animal industries